maxrave-dev/SimpMusic/README.md

 More [screenshot](https://photos.app.goo.gl/AbieoXG5ctDrpwzp7) here.

 ## Data
-- This app using public api from YouTube Music with some tricks to get data from YouTube Music.
+- This app using hidden API from YouTube Music with some tricks to get data from YouTube Music.
 - Thanks for [InnerTune](https://github.com/z-huang/InnerTune/) for the idea to get data from YouTube Music.
 This repo is my inspiration to create this app.
 - My app is using [@SponsorBlock](https://sponsor.ajay.app/) to skip sponsor in YouTube videos.
 Thanks for this great service.
 ## Translation